-A hyperbola is the path followed by a smaller object that is traveling fast enough to escape completely from the gravitational pull of a larger object.
+A hyperbola is the path followed by a smaller object that is traveling fast enough to escape completely from the gravitational pull of a larger object (Figure 3).
 Some comets, for example, have hyperbolic orbits (also called "open" orbits) so that, after one swing around the Sun, they head off into interstellar space never to return.
 It can be difficult to tell, in some cases, whether a comet's orbit is hyperbolic or is highly elliptical and, therefore, closed.
 In fact, one way to think of a hyperbola is as a kind of ellipse that is split in half by infinity.

 Not surprisingly, the hyperbola and the ellipse share many inverse relationships.
 For example, whereas the eclipse is the locus of all points whose distances from two fixed points, called foci, have a constant sum, the hyperbola is the locus of all points whose distances, r1 and r2, from two fixed points, F1 and F2, is a constant difference, r2 - r1 = k.
 If a is the distance from the origin to either of the x-intercepts of the hyperbola, then k = 2a.
 Also, let the distance between the foci, F2 - F1 = 2c.
 Then the eccentricity, a measure of the flatness of the hyperbola, is given by e = c/a.
 For all hyperbolas, e > 1; the larger the value of e, the more the hyperbola resembles two parallel lines.
 Just as the circle (for which e = 0) is the limiting case of the ellipse (for which 0 < e < 1), so the parabola (e = 1) is the limiting case of both the ellipse and the hyperbola.

 A hyperbola has two asymptotes: the never-quite-attainable limits of the curve's branches as they run away to infinity.
 The transverse axis of the hyperbola is the line on which both foci lie and that also intersects both vertices (turning points); the conjugate axis goes through the center and is perpendicular to the transverse axis.

 A rectangular hyperbola has an eccentricity of √2 (see square root of 2), asymptotes that are mutually perpendicular, and the property that when stretched along one or both of its asymptotes, it remains unchanged.
 The standard equation of the rectangular equation is x2 + y2 = a2, where a is half the distance between the foci.

 The rectangular hyperbola was first studied by Menaechmus.
 Euclid and Aristaeus wrote about the general hyperbola but only studied one branch of it, while Apollonius was the first to study the two branches of the the hyperbola and is generally thought to have given it its present name.

-Draw a circle of radius about 1 inch (2½ cm).
+Draw a circle of radius about 1 inch (2½ centimeters).
 Mark a point half an inch outside the circumference.
 Place a set square so that the right-angled corner A is on the circle, and one side AC passes through P. Draw the line AB.